Vaibhav/Stock-Analysis/README.md

 ### Todo

-- SVM Regression
+- **SVM Regression WIP**

-- Use Machine Learning to predict stock close price for the next day
+- Use Machine Learning algorithms to predict stock close price for the next day
 - <del> Algorithm for high frequency trading (UVXY - Price for this data fluctuates every minute) </del> ** Now deployed on Quantopian **
 - Add data visualization with technical indicators such as moving average, volume, STOCH.
 - Display technical analysis based on stock prices.
+- Add Ratio Analysis & compare ratio with competitors' ratios.
+(Allow users to define competitors' ratios)
 - In the future, add sentimental analysis using StockTwits
 - Add Stock screener, to screen through every stock and see which ones are best buys.
 Deploy buys on simulators.